mmgmp/A-Blurred-Line-Installation-Instructions/README.md

-# A Blurred Line - Instructions
+# A Blurred Line - RTP

 EN:

-Here are the requaired files toplay "A Blurred Line" game, for the complete instructions visit the guide in my website --> (WIP)
+Here are the requaired files to play "A Blurred Line" game, for the complete instructions visit the guide in my website --> (WIP)

 ES: